Rice: Reducing methane emissions

 Producing rice in paddies is harmful for the environment due to the release of methane by methanogenic bacteria.
 These bacteria live in the anaerobic waterlogged soil, consuming nutrients released by rice roots.
 Putting the barley gene SUSIBA2 into rice creates a shift in biomass production from root to shoot, decreasing the methanogen population, and resulting in a reduction of methane emissions of up to 97%.
 Further, the modification increases the amount of rice grains.

-C4 rice

-C4 rice is a proposed rice that uses C4 photosynthesis.
-It is currently in development by the C4 Rice Consortium.

 Model organism

 Rice is used as a model organism for investigating the mechanisms of meiosis and DNA repair in higher plants.
 For example, study using rice has shown that the gene OsRAD51C is necessary for the accurate repair of DNA double-strand breaks during meiosis.